 We would like to modify the item about emergency room visits, so that we collect the total number of emergency room visits.
 On the 2½ year old survey, we asked if the child made any emergency room visits, and if so, how many of those were because of an accident or injury.
 We would like to instead ask the total number of emergency room visits the child made (we will continue to ask how many of these were because of an accident or injury).

-Has [CHILD] made any emergency room visits in the past year?
+How many emergency room visits has [CHILD] made in the past year?

-YES 1
+| | | VISITS

-NO 0
+(0-50)

 DON’T KNOW d

 REFUSED r